 You can either buy your tickets in advance on their website or in person.

-The cost of the Dark Ride is $12 the first time, and if you loved it so much you decide to go again, the second ticket is just $7.
+The cost of the Dark Ride is $14 the first time, and if you loved it so much you decide to go again, you can get discounts for each one.

 The cost of the LaZer Challenge is $5 per person.